In this section there is quite a lot to cover so let’s get stuck in to ionic bonding.

 When a covalent bond forms, the bond electrons are attracted more to the electronegative atom, as this has a greater ability to attract electrons.

-Covalently bonded molecules have complete outer shells of electrons, and are neutral, so don’t conduct electricity.
+Covalently bonded molecules have complete outer shells of electrons, and are neutral, so don’t conduct.
 In order to boil them, only the weak intermolecular forces must be overcome.

 Oxygen is bonded together by a double covalent bond.
 Each oxygen atom has six outer electrons.
 Each atom needs to gain two electrons to form a stable outer shell.
 To do this it needs to form two covalent bonds, sharing two bond pairs with another oxygen atom.
 This is a double bond.